canvasxyz/canvas/docs/index.md

 <div :class="$style.main">

-<HeroRow text="Serverless database,<br/>built on peer-to-peer sync" :image="{ light: '/graphic_jellyfish_dark.png', dark: '/graphic_jellyfish.png' }" />
+<HeroRow text="Build serverless applications,<br/>on peer-to-peer sync" :image="{ light: '/graphic_jellyfish_dark.png', dark: '/graphic_jellyfish.png' }" />

 <div :class="$style.mainInner">

 Canvas is an open-source database, built on an embedded peer-to-peer runtime that allows regular applications to run as distributed applications.

-It's like a local-first version of Firebase, that lets you write entire applications inside your frontend.
+You can use it as a local-first version of Firebase, that lets you write entire applications inside your frontend.

+Or use it to build web applications as open protocols, with cryptographic security that anyone can interoperate with.

 </div>